 - Jim Ekins- University of Idaho Extension

-Last year, we had 6 high schools participate in The Confluence Project and the Youth Water Summit.
-This year, the program has been expanded to 8 schools: Charter Academy, Coeur d’Alene High School, Lakeside High School, Lake City High School, Moscow High School, Paradise Creek Regional High School, Post Falls High School, Timberlake High School and Wallace High School.
+This year we have 11 high schools participating in The Confluence Project and the Youth Water Summit: Coeur d’Alene High School, Lakeside High School, Lake City High School, Paradise Creek Regional High School, Post Falls High School, Timberlake High School, New Vision High School, Venture High School, Lakeland High School, Lake Pend Oreille High School and Wallace High School.